free hit counter

 3D Scan · Smartphone

-Generated Output · Gates Building
+Generated Output · Stanford Office

 We scan each scene and perform post-processing, including object segmentation, to obtain the model inputs.

-Interacting with real objects in your kitchen
+Interacting with real objects in a Stanford office kitchen

 3D Scan · Smartphone

-Generated Output · Real Kitchen
+Generated Output · Stanford Office Kitchen

 We scan each scene and perform post-processing, including object segmentation, to obtain the model inputs.

-Interacting with real objects in your office
+Interacting with real objects in an apartment kitchen

 3D Scan · Smartphone

-Generated Output · Real Office
+Generated Output · Cornell Office

 We scan each scene and perform post-processing, including object segmentation, to obtain the model inputs.